yaliboi/Backslash-Train-Ticket/README.md

 	{
 		"filterType": "ENDS_WITH",
 		"field": "kind",
-		"values": ["sqs", "rds"] // if the "values" field is given, it will search for [value OR value] }
+		"values": ["sqs", "rds"] // multiple values are given, it will search for [value OR value] }
 ]
 ```